addiscent/vagrant-ruby-rails/README.md

         "==> Bringing machine 'default' up with 'virtualbox' provider..."

-Depending on the speed of your computer and the speed of your Internet connection, the build will take eight to fifteen minutes or more, as the _Ubuntu Server_ image is downloaded, _Ruby_ and the _Gem_ sources are downloaded and compiled, and _RVM_ and _Git_ are downloaded and installed.

-During that process, the build tools will output status/progress messages.
+The build tools will output numerous status/progress messages.
 Most of the informational messages displayed are green in color, but, there will also be a _lot_ of red-color text output.
-Seeing all that "blood" is somewhat alarming, but it is normal.
 The output messages of _gpg_ and _curl_ are _red_ and the formatting is very _broken_.
-This unpleasant output is an artifact of the "vagrant up" command, as _gpg_ and _curl_ typically have nice output.

 Unfortunately, this messy output makes it difficult to spot a genuine error which should be investigated.
 Typically, if the build fails, it will often stop with an obvious error message, but in some unusual cases it does not.
 After the build finishes, you should scroll back through the terminal output messages and scrutinize them, because sometimes the build forges onward after an error.

-However, until the build stops, don't be unnecessarily alarmed.
-There are a number of _red_ messages which are not errors, they are informational only.
-As an example, the _red_ text message,

-        "==> default: stdin: is not a tty"

-can be safely ignored.

 After the build completes successfully, the last build message reads :

         "==> default: Setting up git (1:1.9.1-1ubuntu0.1) ..."